 The agile manifesto lists the values and principles that govern this methodology.
 It is based on quick iterations and fast go-to-market, even with imperfect products that are improved based on consumer feedback.
 Products or processes are developed by an interdisciplinary team, following a framework called Scrum, which works in quick sprints.

 It has become a fad on its own, and it should not be used successfully for everything, but it has its uses and benefits.
 I like the idea of not obsessing with processes and having the perfect product, but focusing on people, knowledge, and improving an imperfect product or service thanks to the interaction with consumers and their feedback.

-Max Weber in the 19th century, with his work on bureaucracies, and Frederick Taylor with his ideas about Scientific Management at the beginning of the 20th, extolled the virtues of the hierarchical organization in the form of a pyramid, with the leaders thinking and making the decisions at the top, the people at the bottom executing, and a layer of supervisors and middle-managers to ensure this execution was carried out according to the plan.
+Max Weber in the 19th century, with his work on bureaucracies, and Frederick Taylor, with his ideas about Scientific Management at the beginning of the 20th, extolled the virtues of the hierarchical organisation in the form of a pyramid, with the leaders thinking and making the decisions at the top, the people at the bottom executing, and a layer of supervisors and middle-managers to ensure this execution was carried out according to the plan.

 Expecting the great leader sitting on his Global HQ far away from the field to know what is best for the business in every corner of the company is a dangerous illusion.
 It simply cannot work; the world is too complicated for that.

 Does this mean organisations don’t need top leaders?
-Of course they do, but their role is not to define the strategy and plan to the detail, but to set a vision, create the right culture for the organization to thrive, role-model the right behaviours, and put the right teams in place.
+Of course they do, but their role is not to define the strategy and plan to the detail but to set a vision, create the right culture for the organization to thrive, role-model the right behaviours and put the right teams in place.
 All the rest will follow.

-All of this and learning, of course, a lot of learning.
+All of this, and learning, of course, a lot of learning.

 The Learning Organisation

-I remember studying about it in university, and I’m not young anymore.
-Peter Senge popularized the idea in his book The Fifth Discipline, published in the 90s.
+I remember studying it at university, and I’m not young anymore.
+Peter Senge popularised the idea in his book The Fifth Discipline, published in the 90s.